vuelidate/vuelidate/packages/docs/src/advanced_usage.md

 ## Composition API

+Vuelidate is primarily built on top of the Composition API, so its best suited to work with it.

+### Using an object of `refs`

 ```js
 import { ref, computed } from 'vue' // or '@vue/composition-api' in Vue 2.x
 import { useVuelidate } from '@vuelidate/core'